Naroh091/SwipeRefreshLayoutOverlay/README.md

 ## Warning! ¡Atención!

-This library is not adapted to fit Material guidelines.
-Use it only if you want the <21 support library SwipeRefreshLayout.
+This library is now discontinued and you should only use it if you want to use the <21 support library in your application.
+In other case, the new support library SwipeRefreshLayout contains a new method, setProgressViewOffset, to set the view offset.

-Esta biblioteca no está adaptada a las guías de diseño de Material. Úsala sólo si quieres el SwipeRefreshLayout de la biblioteca de soporte pre-21.
+Esta biblioteca ha sido descontinuada y sólo deberías usarla si quieres utilizar la versión previa a la API 21 de la biblioteca de soporte.
+Para cualquier otro caso el SwipeRefreshLayout de la nueva biblioteca de soporte contiene el método setProgressViewOffset con el cual podrás ajustar el margen de la vista.

 ## English